DASUCCESS/reacts-app-demo-for-recharts-integration-demo-project/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App for Recharts Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a demo React app that uses Recharts to display a bar chart, pie chart, and line chart using data from a local file.

+Installation
+To install the dependencies, run:

 ## Available Scripts

+## Usage

-In the project directory, you can run:
+To start the development server, run:
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+**  Step 1: Create a new React app
+First, create a new React app using create-react-app.
+Open your terminal and run the following command:

+### `npx create-react-app recharts-demo`
+This will create a new React app in a directory called recharts-demo.

+##Navigate to the project directory:

+## `cd recharts-demo`

+**Step 2: Install Recharts

+Next, install the Recharts library using npm:

+### `npm install recharts`
+Runs the app in the development mode.\

+** Step 3: Create the Charts data <br>
+** Step 4: Create the charts itself

+Follow the file folder guide in the repo and  you will be good to go

 ### `npm test`